Margaret Berger

 Margaret Berger (born 11 October 1985) is a Norwegian singer, songwriter, music director, and DJ.
 She made her debut on Sony BMG after she placed second on the second season of Norwegian Idol in 2004.

 She released the studio albums Chameleon (2004) and Pretty Scary Silver Fairy (2006).
 Berger represented Norway in the Eurovision Song Contest 2013 in Malmö, Sweden, finishing in fourth place with the song "I Feed You My Love".

 Biography

 Early years

-Margaret Berger was born on 11 October 1985 in Trondheim, Norway and grew up in Hitra, where she lived for twelve years.
+Margaret Berger was born on 11 October 1985 in Trondheim and grew up in Hitra Municipality, where she lived for twelve years.
 She sang in a gospel choir and began writing her own songs at the age of twelve.
 Berger studied music at Heimdal videregående skole.
 She made her debut as a lyricist with the local band Slim Void with the song "In Company With Bottles" on their album Slim Void released on a local label.